Is this a hot cup of tea? Or the power supply for the computer of the future?

 “Good thinkin’ Eddie”

-Chapter 29 podcast with roboreader Sangeeta.
+Listen to the Chapter 29 podcast with roboreader Sangeeta.

 The side of the talking pillar broke away, leaving a human-sized chunk behind.
 Bob took a few cautious steps to get the feel of his latest incarnation.
 Pillar marble was much more comfortable than he would have imagined - substantial and cool, and surprisingly flexible at the elbows and knees, thanks to hinged joints with glassy marble sliding over glassy marble.
 The pinkish hue was a bit lively for his taste, but understated enough to get away with in a pinch.